-Column or parameter names used in the expression must be included in the searchable columns or searchable parameters list of the replication definition without holdlock incrementally without materialization
+Column or parameter names used in the expression must be included in the searchable columns or searchable parameters list of the replication definition.

+without holdlock

 Selects data from the primary database without a holdlock, for non-atomic materialization.
 The rows are applied at the replicate database in increments of 1000-row inserts per transaction.
-See "Nonatomic materialization" on page 273 for more information.
+See "Nonatomic materialization" on page 330 for more information.